awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/tkv-set-ami-launch-perms.rst

 #####################################################

 .. meta::
-   :description: How to set AMI launch permissions using the |TVS|.
+   :description: How to set AMI launch permissions.
    :keywords: AMI, launch permissions

 You can set launch permissions on your Amazon Machine Images (AMIs) from the :guilabel:`AMIs` view